BrokenShell/Fortuna/docs/algorithms.md

 ## Prepared weighted selection

-`WeightedChoice` converts relative weights into monotonically increasing cumulative boundaries once during construction.
+`WeightedChoice` prepares monotonically nondecreasing cumulative boundaries during construction.
+Relative input is accumulated once; cumulative input supplies the boundaries directly.
 A draw then:

 1. Samples a uniform real value in `[0, total_weight)`.
 2. Uses an upper-bound search to locate the first cumulative boundary greater than the draw.
 3. Returns the value at that index.

-Zero-weight entries occupy no interval and receive zero selection probability.
-At least one weight must be positive, and the cumulative total must remain finite and representable.
+Zero-weight entries and equal cumulative boundaries occupy no interval and receive zero selection probability.
+The final total must be positive, finite, and representable.

-For exact native generators, Storm owns the prepared cumulative table and performs logarithmic lookup.
+For exact native generators, Storm owns a copy of the prepared cumulative table and performs logarithmic lookup.
 Fortuna owns the Python values and callable resolution.
 Custom generators and generator subclasses use a validated Python fallback so injected draws cannot escape the weighted interval.